History

 Gothic church of St. John had an aisleless form, with a slightly narrower, two-bay chancel, ended on three sides in the east.
 From the outside, the entire church, except for the north side, was clasped with buttresses, and the western façade was crowned with a monumental gable.
 It received a stepped form with pairs of pinnacles, not corresponding to the lesenes placed on the edge, forming high double-arm blendes in the lower part.
 Additionally, the blendes were cut horizontally with two decorative stripes of ceramic friezes.
 Both parts of the gable were very neatly connected, because the edges of the pilaster strips smoothly passed into the jambs of the blendes.

-The nave and chancel were covered with uniform eight-arm stellar vaults with a guiding rib.
-Both parts were connected by a relatively narrow chancel arch with edges decorated with quarter shafts.
+The nave and chancel were covered with uniform eight-arm stellar vaults with a guiding rib along the entire longitudinal axis of the church.
 The vaults were set on ceramic sections of cornices, placed on smooth walls.
+The brick ribs have a pear-shaped cross-section.
+Both parts of the church were connected by a relatively narrow, pointed arch rood arcade with edges decorated with quarter rounds.

 Adjacent to the church from the north, the Gothic friary was erected on a horseshoe plan, but with a building added perpendicular to the north wing, on the plan of an elongated rectangle.
 The three main wings and the church separated a small square inner garth.
 The northern and western range had a basements, while the eastern range has two above-ground storeys.
 All wings were connected by cloisters, built of bricks in a Flemish bond with the use of zendrówka bricks.
 The walls were enclosed with buttresses, and the floors in the northern facade of the friary from the garth were separated by a tooth frieze formed of protruding heads and stretchers.
 A similar frieze was used in the upper part around the entire garth.
 The main entrance was located on the eastern side, through the gate and the cloister.

 In the northern wing there was a large refectory and a room covered with a cross vault supported by a central pillar.
-In the eastern wing, on the southern edge, there was a sacristy and a treasury, covered with a stellar vault, and then a chapter house.
+In the eastern wing, on the southern edge, there was a two-bay sacristy and a treasury, covered with a net-stellar vault separated by a wide arch band, and then a chapter house.
 The west wing was intended for utility and economic rooms.
 The dormitory was to be located in a perpendicular building at the north wing.
 The interiors of the monastery were originally lit by pointed windows.
 Only the basements and the ground floor rooms were covered with vaults, the floors were topped with timber ceilings.

 Current state